Frequently Asked Questions…

 “How long will it take before there is a trial after someone is arrested?”

 This will depend of many factors.
-These include how long it takes for the investigation to be complete, whether mental illness is involved, when the accused enters a plea.
-In NSW it can take approximately 12 to 18 months for the matter to come to trial.
+These include how long it takes for the investigation to be completed, whether mental illness is involved, when the accused enters a plea.
+In NSW it can take approximately 18 months to 2 years for the matter to come to trial.
 The Police will generally keep you informed of the progress.

 “Can my family be represented by a solictor at the trial?”

 Not in a murder trial.
-The charges are being bought by the State of behalf of the community and not by your family.
+The charges are being brought by the State on behalf of the community and not by your family.
 The Department of Public Prosecution DPP handles these cases.

 At an inquest into a death the family can have legal representation.